 The best time, I think, for standing up for yourself is the tough time life and its circumstances have given you.
 It is hard to think clearly in the fog of uncertainty, but sometimes we have to listen to ourselves deep down if we want to be reliable and dependable.

 Life is hard, and there is no joke in living life worth living.
 It does not matter how hard your life is or how difficult the situation might be if you choose to fight back, then this post is for you.
 Read and let me know was it helpful or not.

-Know yourself because the only reason you have to fight is you and if you don’t know that you are standing in front of your way to success and freedom than with whom you want to fight?
+Know yourself because the only reason you have to fight is you, and if you don’t know that you are standing in front of your way to success and freedom, then with whom you want to fight?

 Know your responsibilities

 After knowing yourself, you need to know your responsibilities, and the most important thing is to see that you are responsible for your thinking and actions.

 It means that you are the one to count on and are the one to know that you have personal, professional, and social responsibilities.

 The day you know this will pave the way for standing up for yourself in every form of life, whether it’s relationships, business, and professional situations or in academic, social, or ethical commitments.